Forum non conveniens: Historical origin

 Scholars and jurists agree that the concept is of a Scottish origin.
 Many early Scottish cases invoking FNC were under admiralty law.
 FNC thus may ultimately have a civil law origin, as has been asserted by several writers, since admiralty law is based in civil law concepts.
 However, there is no equivalent in the French Civil Code or Roman law.

+In Piper Aircraft Co. v.
+Reyno (1981), the U.S. Supreme Court established that while a domestic plaintiff's choice of forum is usually given strong deference, a foreign plaintiff's choice is entitled to less deference because the central focus of the doctrine is convenience rather than the plaintiff's preference.

 In Scotland, the concept was developed in the 18th century and was later incorporated into English common law.
 It was first adopted in Scotland in 1610, the case being Vernor v Elvies [1610] Mor 4788, as an extension of forum non competens; two English residents were tried in Scotland argued a Scottish trial would be inconvenient, the court ruling "The Lords will not find themselves Judges betwixt two Englishmen".
 It was expanded and applied in the 1860s (in Clements v Macauley [1866] 4 S 224 and Longworth v Hope [1865] 3 S 1049), which led to its incorporation into English law.
 The pleading was used in situations where the competence of the court was unchallenged (unlike forum non competens) but the court was asked to invoke its discretion.

 The doctrine had been applied in several jurisdictions under varying names; in the 1793 case Robertson v Kerr, a Massachusetts court refused to apply jurisdiction in a case involving a foreign transaction between non-residents.

 According to the "parental function" of Soviet law, the 1964 R.S.F.S.R. code of civil procedure recognised the doctrine of forum non conveniens for civil procedures.